hotrush/Webshotter/README.md

 # Webshotter

-Take website's screenshots with PHP/PhantomJS and save them to PNG, JPG or PDF
+Take website's screenshots with PHP/PhantomJS and save them to PNG, JPG or PDF.

+Also you can take a look at simple microservice with lumen and this package - [hotrush/Webshotter-microservice](https://github.com/hotrush/Webshotter-microservice).

 ## Installation